-Mrs. Mayes is a co-founder of Columbia Southern and serves in an executive advisory capacity at CSU.
-Mrs. Mayes has also been with CSU since its founding and is on the Board of Directors, following strict ethical standards and requires that all staff members do likewise.
+Mrs. Mayes is a co-founder of Columbia Southern University (CSU) and serves in an executive advisory capacity at Columbia Southern Education Group.
+Mrs. Mayes has also been with CSU since its founding, is on the Board of Directors and follows strict ethical standards.
 Before CSU, Minnie co-founded a safety consulting company that provided training and services to small businesses nationwide.
 Mrs. Mayes has much knowledge about CSU through her long tenure as a board member and numerous work and advisory experiences in all aspects of distance study for more than 20 years.

 Dawn Cranston has spent over 25 years as an educator.
 She holds a Bachelor of Science in Education with an emphasis on elementary and early childhood education from Indiana University.
 She earned her Master’s of Education degree studying Educational Leadership at Concordia University.
 She has two daughters, one who currently attends South Baldwin Christian Academy (SBCA) and another who graduated from SBCA in 2017.
 She has worked in both the public and private sectors of education.